syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ### Custom

-Filters items in the suggestion list based on a custom search by user by using `Custom`.
-This helps to apply our typo toleration functionality to the control.
+Filters' items in the suggestion list are based on a custom search by user using Custom.

 ![Custom filter image](images/ComboBox-Filtering-Options/custom_filter.png)